Birth Story webrings are at the bottom of this page.

 I brought the baby to the surface.
-He gave a huge yell and turned bright red, and I was amazed to see that it was a boy - Lee.
-We had been convinced that it was a girl.
+He gave a huge yell and turned bright red, and I was amazed to see that it was a boy - L. We had been convinced that it was a girl.

 Then I noticed the midwives saying things like 'Look at the size of that!' and, ominously, directed at the baby: 'I dread to think what you've done to that perineum'.
 He was big and strong, very solid, covered in vernix and obviously vigorous.

-I climbed out of the pool, holding him close to me, and sat on the bed next to Graham.
+I climbed out of the pool, holding him close to me, and sat on the bed next to DH.
 The baby was covered in a towel, but with his skin bare next to mine.
 I offered him my breast - he wasn't very interested in sucking, but he made an attempt.

 It was a great relief to sit down after nine hours on my feet and knees.
 I felt perfectly normal, if a little tired.
 I certainly didn't experience the post-delivery euphoria that many women have, even though it was a great birth in perfect surroundings.
 I felt very businesslike about it, and, being English, I just wanted a cup of tea!

 I cuddled L and comforted him - he didn't cry for long, just briefly at the initial shock of being born - and we waited for the cord to stop pulsating, so that he had his natural quota of blood.
 After about 15 minutes there was no detectable pulse in the cord, so DH clamped and cut it.

 No-one had touched our son apart from us, for these first minutes of his life.
 No-one handled him roughly, stuck tubes in his nose or mouth to suction them, put him down on cold surfaces, or subjected him to any 'standard procedures'.
 They weren't necessary - all he needed was a cuddle and the warmth of his mother's body.